coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 cone, burst, spread, or cylinder.
 A cone can be up to 100 feet long per rank.
 A burst or spread can have a radius of up to 50 feet per rank.
 A cylinder can have a radius of up to 50 feet per rank and a height of up to 10 feet per rank.
-The deity chooses the attack's exact form and dimensions.
+The deity chooses the attack’s exact form and dimensions.

-Each use of this ability counts as a use of the deity's Divine Blast ability.
+Each use of this ability counts as a use of the deity’s Divine Blast ability.

 **Suggested Portfolio Elements:** Death, destruction, war.